microsoft/Ironclad/ironfleet/README.md

 To use Ironfleet, you'll need the following tools:
   * .NET 5.0 SDK (available at `https://dotnet.microsoft.com/download`)
+  * Dafny v3.0.0 (verifier, available at `https://github.com/dafny-lang/dafny`)
   * python 2 or 3 (needed for running scons)
-  * pip (needed for installing scons)
   * scons (installable by running `pip install scons`)
-  * Dafny v3.0.0 (verifier, available at `https://github.com/dafny-lang/dafny`)

-Optionally, if you want to edit Dafny files and interactively debug them, you'll need:
-  * VS Code (available from `https://code.visualstudio.com/Download`)
-  * the "Dafny for Visual Studio Code" plugin authored by the Correctness Lab (available as an extension within VS Code)

-The instructions below have been tested using Windows (with Cygwin), Mac OS X, and Ubuntu 20.04.
-They should generally work for other Windows shells (e.g., Powershell) and other platforms Dafny supports, such as Ubuntu 16.04 and Debian.
+The instructions below have been tested using Windows 10, macOS Catalina, and Ubuntu 20.04.
+They should also work for other platforms Dafny and .NET support, such as Ubuntu 16.04 and Debian.
+On Windows, they work with at least the following shells:  Command Prompt, Windows PowerShell, and Cygwin mintty.

 # Verification and compilation